 Your periodontal condition is the deciding factor.
 The interval between your supportive periodontal care (SPC) visits might be as often as every few weeks or as frequent as every six months.
 Everyone’s situation is different.
 The frequency of your supportive care visits will be influenced by:

 - the type of periodontal disease you have

 - the type of periodontal treatment you have

 - your personal commitment to good oral care at home

 What is the relationship between your dentist and your periodontist?

 Your dentist and Drs.
-Doshi, Sheabar, Chan, Wright or Adams work together as a team to provide you with the best possible care.
+Doshi, Sheabar or Hamedi work together as a team to provide you with the best possible care.
 They combine their experience to formulate the best maintenance plan for you.
 They keep each other informed about your progress.
 Although a periodontist may see you periodically for maintenance therapy, you will need to see your general dentist as well.
 Appointments for periodontal maintenance do not replace regular dental checkups.
 If your doctor detects tooth decay during a maintenance visit, you will be referred to your general dentist for treatment.
 Your general dentist is primarily responsible for your overall dental health, including such dental needs as filling new or recurrent cavities or making changes in fillings, crowns or bridges.

 To prevent periodontal disease, the major cause of tooth loss in adults—and keep your natural teeth for your lifetime—carefully and conscientiously follow the guidelines of the maintenance program that Drs.
 Doshi, Sheabar or Hamedi recommends.
 Protecting your periodontal health through preventive maintenance has great benefits for you.
 You will be able to chew with more comfort, and you will be able to smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
 Your commitment to maintenance therapy is your commitment to your better oral health.